dragonflydb/documentation/docs/command-reference/acl/whoami.md

 ---

 # ACL WHOAMI
-**ACL categories:** @slow

 ## Syntax

     ACL WHOAMI

+**ACL categories:** @slow

-Return which user is authenticated with the current connection
+Return the username the current connection is authenticated with.

 ## Return

-[Bulk string reply](https://redis.io/docs/reference/protocol-spec#resp-simple-strings): `username` of the connected user
+[Bulk string reply](https://redis.io/docs/reference/protocol-spec#resp-simple-strings): the username of the current connection.

 ## Examples